nickr01/rtldavis/README.md

 4) Removed an probably unnecessary buffer copy
 5) Removed frequency scan code.
 Unnecessary regression test burden.
 For same function is faster to use FFT 'scan' in gqrx or equivalent.

-*** THIS BUILD is demodulating reasonably robustly in AU on Intel with afc disabled.
-Not tested on Raspi ***
+*** THIS BUILD demodulates reasonably robustly in AU on Intel and Raspi, but requires afc disabled ***

 ## Installation